Azure/pcs-cli/README.md

 Azure IoT PCS CLI Overview
 ==========================

-Command Line Interface for deploying an IoT pre-configured solution into a user's subscription.
+Command Line Interface for deploying an IoT preconfigured solution into a user's subscription.

 This CLI has the ability to deploy two configurations of PCS solutions: